 The Power Broker is one of the most detailed, best researched (and longest!) biographies I’ve ever read.
 It’s no surprise it won a Pulitzer price, that it’s often listen as one of the best books of the 20th century, and why it continues to be popular with politicians (even Barack Obama says the book shaped his thinking on politics).

 The book chronicles the life of Robert Moses, who was known as the “master builder” of New York for close to 40 years.
-In those years Moses got a whole lot of large infrastructure projects done due the accumulation of power over a lifetime – power was always the end goal.
-Elected officials, who wanted to show results to the voters, relied heavily on him to get things done and this he did.
+To Moses the accumulation of power was always the end goal, and the way to accumulate power was to build infrastructure.
+Elected officials, who wanted to show results to the voters, relied heavily on him to get things done – and this he did.

 The Power Broker is a massive book at 1,336 pages, but if you want to get a better understanding of politics, city building, power, and corruption this book is surpassed by none.

 For more details and reviews go to Amazon.

 All text between quotation marks is taken directly from the book.

 “The whole life of Robert Moses, in fact, has been a drama of the interplay of power and personality.”
 In the beginning he was idealistic, even wanting to dedicate his life to public service.
 But idealism got him nowhere and after years of fighting for genuine public improvements, he was left with nothing at age 30.
 For the rest of his life he understood that “ideas – dreams – were useless without the power to transform them into reality.”
 For the rest of his life Moses would be amassing power.